18F/domain-scan/README.md

 * `headers` **(Required)**

-  The `headers` variable is a list of column headers for use in the resulting CSV.
+  The `headers` variable is a list of strings to use as column headers in the resulting CSV.
 These headers must be in the same order as the values in the lists returned by the `to_rows` function.

   The `headers` variable is **always referenced locally**.

-In all of the above functions that receive it, `environment` is a dict that will contain a `scan_method` key whose value is either `"local"` or `"lambda"`.
-It will also include any entries returned by previous functions.
-(For example, data returned from `init` will be contained in the `environment` dict sent to `init_domain`.)
+In all of the above functions that receive it, `environment` is a dict that will contain (at least) a `scan_method` key whose value is either `"local"` or `"lambda"`.

+The `environment` dict will also include any key/value pairs returned by previous function calls.
+This means that data returned from `init` will be contained in the `environment` dict sent to `init_domain`.
+Similarly, data returned from both `init` and `init_domain` for a particular domain will be contained in the `environment` dict sent to the `scan` method for that domain.

 In all of the above functions that receive it, `options` is a dict that contains a direct representation of the command-line flags given to the `./scan` executable.

-For example, the flags `--scan=pshtt,sslyze --lambda` will translate to an `options` dict that contains `{"scan": "pshtt,sslyze", "lambda": True}`.
+For example, if the `./scan` command is run with the flags `--scan=pshtt,sslyze --lambda`, they will translate to an `options` dict that contains (at least) `{"scan": "pshtt,sslyze", "lambda": True}`.

 ### Public domain